IoannisKaragiannis/LinearAlgebra/demo/README.md

 ## PREREQUISITES

 Enable C++11 as explained in the main README file.
-The CFLAGS specified in the current makefile do the job in this demo case.
-This is what it looks like
+The CXXFLAGS variable, specified in the current makefile, does the job in this demo case.
+This is what it looks like:
 ```
 CXXFLAGS = -std=c++0x -D__cplusplus=201103L -O3 -Wall -fmessage-length=0
 ```